AdamS839/SU-UNI/First Year/Second Semester/Geometry/readme.md

 ## Overview

 A lot of things are in common from linear algebra from semester 1. \
 The lecture notes consist of definitions, but the theorem proofs need to be written from the lectures in the faculty.
-Do not skip lectures, write everything down. (there isn't a textbook, just the notes that the docent is teaches)
+Do not skip lectures, write everything down. (there isn't a textbook, just the notes that the docent is teaching)

 ## Problems/Tasks